 How to Register Samples

 If you can not find a suitable checklist for your sample data type - please first contact our helpdesk for advice.
 Please only use the ENA default sample checklist if you have been advised that there are no other suitable options.

-If you can not provide a value for a mandatory field within a checklist, please use one of the INDSC accepted terms for missing value reporting.
+If you cannot provide a value for a mandatory field within a checklist, please use one of the INDSC accepted terms for missing value reporting.

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
 You can always review your sample submissions within the interactive submission interface.